api7/lua-resty-etcd/README.md

 ## About the return values of client methods.

-client methods returns either a `HTTP Response Entity` or an `error string`.
+The client methods returns either a `HTTP Response Entity` or an `error string`.

-a `HTTP Response Entity` contains the following fields except `408` timeout status;
+`HTTP Response Entity` contains the following fields except `408` timeout status;

 - `status`: number - HTTP status code.
 - `header`: table - response header if `status` is not `408` timeout status.